gajus/iapetus/README.md

 ## Behaviour

 Creates a HTTP service on port 9050 (default) with a [`/metrics`](#metrics) endpoint exposing [default metrics](#default-metrics) and [user-defined metrics](#user-defined-metrics).

+<a name="iapetus-behaviour-no-op-in-non-kubernetes-execution-context"></a>
+### No-op in non-Kubernetes execution context

+The default behaviour is that all Iapetus operations become no-op if Iapetus detects that it is running in a non-Kubernetes environment (e.g. your local machine).
+This behaviour can be changed using `detectKubernetes` configuration.

 <a name="iapetus-behaviour-user-defined-metrics"></a>
 ### User-defined metrics